Mystifiedsus/Mystifiedsus/README.md

 </p>

 💻 About Me
+As a cybersecurity enthusiast, I am dedicated to continuously expanding my knowledge and skills.
+My focus is on understanding and mitigating digital threats through hands-on practice in penetration testing, threat detection, and the development of secure applications.
+I am a strong advocate for open-source and regularly seek opportunities to collaborate on projects that benefit the security community.

+🛠️ Core Competencies
 🌱 Learning & Growing: I am currently deepening my expertise in network security protocols and cloud security best practices.

 🔭 My Focus: My projects are centered on penetration testing, threat detection, and building secure applications.